Lollobar17/Network_Security_Lab/README.md

 > "Does the monitoring system correctly detect, log and alert on this
 > type of threat?
 If not, why — and how can it be improved?"

+> [!IMPORTANT]
+> This project bridges offensive simulation and defensive monitoring —
+> every attack scenario is paired with a SIEM detection analysis and
+> a concrete improvement recommendation.

 This approach reflects real-world security operations in enterprise and regulated environments, where system administrators are responsible for